The Five Bite Diet is an Eating Disorder Diet

 Doesn’t this “doctor” understand that, “You HAVE to get SKINNY,” admonishments will only drive women towards unhealthy and potentially dangerous food behaviors?
 Doesn’t Lewis know that individuals with eating disorders have significantly elevated mortality rates?

 The sad truth seems to be that this schlock diet-doc doesn’t care.
 His insistence that women be “SKINNY” and “maximally thin” makes me wonder if there isn’t a misogynist agenda at work here to keep women weak and brain dead by keeping us “SKINNY” and “maximally thin.”
 I would normally say, food for thought, but Lewis only allows us five bites.

-On the Dr. Oz show Lewis said, “Thinner is better…” If this guy had read any of the medical research available he would know that his statement is false… or is it lie?
+Lewis has said, “Thinner is better…” If this guy had read any of the medical research available he would know that his statement is false… or is it lie?
 The medical facts are quite clear: A report published in the Journal of the American Medical Association looking at nearly 100 studies that included approximately three million adults found that those with a BMI that ranked them as overweight (25.0-29.9) had less risk of dying than people of normal weight (18.5-24.9).

 Wouldn’t you expect a “medical doctor” to know this?
 Especially when his medical association conducted this important study!